JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 ## Classifying Developer Levels

-I'll finish with one last thanks to _A Letter in the Scroll_.
+I'll finish with one last credit to _A Letter in the Scroll_.
-Thanks to _The Idea of Man_, I think I can finally articulate a succinct, easily explainable perspective on the differences between software developer job titles.
+From reading _The Idea of Man_, I think I can finally articulate a succinct, easily explainable perspective on the differences between software developer job titles.
 In order:

 1. Junior developers: are getting their start understanding the forces of nature